 KURT ANGLE: Yeah, let’s hear some!

-PWS: A lot of our Pro Wrestling Stories readers are interested in hearing about what happens behind the curtain.
-With as long as you’ve been in the business, I’m sure you could spend hours just telling stories from the road.
+PWS: Many of our Pro Wrestling Stories readers are interested in hearing about what happens behind the curtain.
+For as long as you’ve been in the business, I’m sure you could spend hours just telling stories from the road.
 But if you could pick one or two, what are some fun stories you have to share?
 Who were some of your favorite people to travel with on the road?

 KURT ANGLE: Well, to be honest, I don’t really remember a whole lot because, you know, most of my career, I was taking some form of medication.
 I remember spending a lot of time with Edge, Christian, and Rhyno.
 They were my closest friends.
 Also, Big Show and Brock Lesnar.
 It was a lot of fun.

 There is a brotherhood in professional wrestling.
 The sad part is, once you leave it, you lose touch with everybody.
 Pat Patterson was the one that told me that.
 I didn’t believe him because I was like, "Pat, these are my brothers!
 These are guys I hang out with!"

 I spent a lot of time hanging out with Austin, Rock, Undertaker.
 We were all good friends, but once I left WWF?
 I never talked to them again.

 I really believe that if you make an effort, you can stay in touch with them, but I had a lot of fun.
 It was a lot of fun traveling with these guys.
 If you can’t be with your family, you want to be with the next best thing, and that’s the guys you wrestle and train with.